CDRT/mk_docs/docs/ref/bios/settings/thinkpad/power.md

 4. Weekly Event - the system will turn on every week on the specified day and time.
 5. User Defined - this option enables ‘User Defined Alarm’ group of settings.

+!!! info ""
-?> Wake up will only occur on AC power.
+    Wake up will only occur on AC power.
 Values for the `Wake Up on Alarm` group of settings can be overwritten by the operating system.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
    |:---|:---|:---|:---|